Skip Ribbon Commands

 • QuestionCan a Contractor, Volunteer or a Guest Researcher register their child on the NIH Childcare Waitlist?

-• As of May 2022, NIH Contractors who work at an NIH facility in Maryland may register only their preschool-age children (25-59 months old at time of registration) on the consolidated NIH Childcare Waitlist.
+• As of March 2024, NIH Contractors who work at an NIH facility in Maryland may register only their children who are 25-59 months old at time of registration on the consolidated NIH Childcare Waitlist.

 NIH Volunteers, Guest Researchers and Tenants are not eligible for NIH Child Care Centers.